-IND v AUS: Marnus Labuschagne and Steve Smith help Australia recover after being reduced to 2/2
+IND v AUS, Nagpur Test, Day 1: Jadeja’s five-for and Rohit’s half-century put India in driver’s seat

 Post-lunch session

-In just the third over after lunch, Ravindra Jadeja, in his return to cricket struck twice to bring India right back into the game.
+In just the third over after lunch, Ravindra Jadeja, in his return to cricket struck twice quickly to bring India right back into the game.
 Labuschagne, the world number one Test batsman, was dismissed one short of a half-century.
 KS Bharat, took his first stumping in international Test cricket to effect the dismissal.
 Then, he trapped Matt Renshaw, the new batter immediately as well.
+Things took a turn for worse for Australia when Jadeja picked up his third and also dismissed Steve Smith for 37.

+Australia slid to 174/8 at the tea interval but not before a good counterattack from Alex Carey.
+Ashwin dismissed him for his 450th Test wicket, then removed Pat Cummins cheaply too.
+Jadeja picked up his fourth wicket soon after, trapping debutant Murphy in front.

 With inputs from AFP

-Note: Editor’s note: This report was updated through the day.